-This center was established in memory of Samuel Rudin in September 1976 with a generous grant from what is now the May and Samuel Rudin Family Foundation.
-Since then, with the continued support and interest of Jack Rudin, the center has expanded its activities and distinguished itself as an integral part of Iona's educational program.
+The Center was established in memory of Samuel Rudin in September 1976 with a generous grant from what is now the May and Samuel Rudin Family Foundation.
+Since then, the center has expanded its activities and distinguished itself as an integral part of Iona's educational program.

-The Samuel Rudin Academic Resource Center, located in the basement of Amend Hall, is available to students who wish to improve their learning skills or who seek academic support.
-Working one-on-one or in small groups, the professional staff, graduate assistants, and undergraduate tutors help students acquire, improve, review, and strengthen skills.
-The center stresses academic support in areas related to the College core: reading, composition, mathematics, and computer science.
-The center also provides reasonable accommodation and services to students with disabilities.
+The Samuel Rudin Academic Resource Center, located on the ground level of Amend Hall, is available to students who wish to improve their learning skills or who seek academic support.
+Working one-on-one or in small groups, the professional staff, graduate students, and undergraduate tutors help students acquire, improve, review and strengthen skills.
+The Center stresses academic support in areas related to the College core: writing, mathematics and computer science.
+The Center also provides reasonable accommodation and services to students with disabilities.